caseydyer8/NorCal-Coffee-Subscription/Tableau Vizzes.md

 - **Cost per Cup:** Equator's Seasonal Blends and Curated Fair Trade ($0.84 per cup)

 ## Conclusion
 The analysis indicates that Equator provides the most cost-effective options for premium coffee subscriptions.
-These findings can help coffee enthusiasts make informed decisions about their coffee subscriptions.
+These findings can help coffee enthusiasts like myself make informed decisions about their/our coffee subscriptions.